frenchie4111/frenchie4111.github.io/_posts/2020-05-27-Coding-Standards-Whitespace.md

 the second is significantly easier to parse.
 This post will create rules for standardizing and enforcing the use of whitespace in your code.

+The Python coding standard pep8 defines a light standard for whitespace [here](https://www.python.org/dev/peps/pep-0008/#blank-lines) this post is intended to expand and concrete the rules outlined there.

 ## Guiding Principle

 The best metaphor for whitespace in code is the usage of paragraphs in language.